Brenda Raganot

-Brenda Raganot (born September 8, 1966) is a Filipino American professional female bodybuilder.
+Brenda Raganot (born September 8, 1966) is an American professional female bodybuilder.

 Bodybuilding career

 Amateur

 In 1984, Raganot began training as a bodybuilder in high school.
-She was influenced when she saw a film called Pumping Iron 2, which featured bodybuilder Rachel McLish.
-In 1991, she began training from bodybuilder Debbie Houck.
-She regards Debbie what brought her from the amateur level to the pro ranks.
-Brenda earned her pro card in 1998 when she won the middleweight and overall titles at the NPC Nationals.
+She was inspired after watching the film Pumping Iron 2, which featured bodybuilder Rachel McLish.
+In 1991, she began training under bodybuilder Debbie Houck, whom she credits with helping her progress from the amateur level to the professional ranks.
+Brenda earned her pro card in 1998 when she won both the middleweight and overall titles at the NPC Nationals.

 Professional

 Raganot alternated between the lightweight and heavyweight classes since weight classes were introduced at the pro level in 2000.
 She has been one of the top pros in recent years, with her best results being lightweight class wins at the Ms. International in 2000 and 2005.